 - Performance: Does your furnace continue to heat your home to your satisfaction, or do you have cold spots?

 - Energy-Efficiency: What do your monthly energy bills look like in the winter?
 Have they been rising?

 If you said yes to any or all of these questions, you should consider buying a new furnace.

 5 things to consider when buying a new furnace

 1. What is the system’s fuel source (and what fits your home?)

 You can only buy a furnace that uses the fuel source your home has connections for.
-If you’re not sure what kind of connections your home has, give Allbritten a call for a free in-home quote.

 - Gas — Gas furnaces use natural gas to keep the home warm.
 They are the most energy-efficient compared other types of furnaces.